jaromir-sukuba/nvm/readme.md

 #### Bandwidth and normal mode rejection
 I measured ADC transfer function for sine input with 1Vp-p amplitude, stepped from 1Hz to 80Hz.
 Meter was set to 2NPLC, no autozero, analog filter on, 10V range.
 ![Frequency response graph](/media/freq.png?raw=true)
-Resulting bandwidth for -3B is between 9 and 10Hz, normal mode rejection for 25, 50 and 75Hz is around -90dB
+Resulting bandwidth for -3dB is between 9 and 10Hz, normal mode rejection for 25, 50 and 75Hz is around -90dB
 #### Stepping the input with various voltages from Keithley 260 voltage source
 Meter set to 20NPLC, autozero on, analog filter on, digital filter=2, 100uV range.
-Stepping by 10uV steps.
+Stepping in 10uV steps.
 The source has undergone massive repair and is out of calibration - but served well as test source to assess linearity and stability of NVM.
 ![10uV steps graph](/media/steps10uv.PNG?raw=true)
 And similarly for 1uV steps.
 Note that 10uV step is missing, due to bad contact or resistor on Keithley 260 source.
 ![10uV steps graph](/media/steps1uv.PNG?raw=true)